nhejazi/txshift/README.md

 IPCW-TMLE, originally proposed by Rose and van der Laan (2011).
 `txshift` extends the approach of computing IPCW-TMLEs to the shift intervention causal effect parameter.

-For background on the Targeted Learning methodology, as well as recent advances, the canonical references are van der Laan and Rose (2011) and van der Laan and Rose (2018).

 -----